 The questions I would ask here if I knew what raindrop technique is used for is what are the benefits, and why does she do it weekly?
 And then I’d research that out on my own.

 This isn’t the blog post I started out to write but it is the one that came out!
 So I hope I gave you a little food for thought on not just using essential oils with your dogs, but in general for their whole health.
+BE sure to qualify the oils – they are NOT all created equal.
+Most on the market are actually awful and can be harmful for your dog/pet so do your due diligence or contact me to ask me what I suggest.

 Until next time…